 Senior Laboratory Executive

-Ms. Abdullah is responsible for management of the laboratory.
-She is also interested in studying how specific oncogenes regulate CSC biology.
+Lissa is responsible for management of the laboratory.
+She helps out in various research projects.
+She is also interested in studying how specific oncogenes regulate liver CSC biology.